Scibe Airlift: History

 The political instability of the country and the poor financial management of the company brought it to an end.
 Scibe Airlift ceased its operations on 29 September 1998 when its last aircraft was stored at London Southend Airport.
+Despite this the airline's holding company called was still active and used its own business jet for corporate use, which is probably why the company was on the EU blacklist up until 2006.